WhitakerLab/Onboarding/Lab-meetings.md

 >   let it come forth.
 > * the connection between the individuals is what makes the whole group/community strong.

-*(Note that brown [self determines](http://adriennemareebrown.net/2016/09/11/941am-911/#comment-1415562) what she capitalises, which reminds me of - and is possibly inspired by - black feminist writer [bell hooks](https://en.wikipedia.org/wiki/Bell_hooks) who did not capitaliser her name in order ["to focus on the substance of her work, not who [she] is"]().)*
+*(Note that brown [self determines](http://adriennemareebrown.net/2016/09/11/941am-911/#comment-1415562) what she capitalises, which reminds me of - and is possibly inspired by - black feminist writer [bell hooks](https://en.wikipedia.org/wiki/Bell_hooks) who did not capitalise her name in order ["to focus on the substance of her work, not who [she] is"]().)*

 If we want information to flow around a decentralised network, then we need to trust each other.
 I believe that **building connections between individual people are the magic that will lead to the most exciting and innovative data science**.